imincik/imincik-pkg-doc/README.md

 ## SPATIALITE
-* can't build with --enable-lwgeom=yes because of circular dependency between spatialite, postgis and gdal
+* can't build with --enable-lwgeom=yes for the first time, because of circular dependency between spatialite, postgis and gdal.
+First build without lwgeom and after building postgis, build again with lwgeom.

 ## QGIS